Vicchio-7/snowen_data_analysis/README.md

 # snowen_data_analysis

-codes for snowen to help her complete her data analysis
+This Git repository is designed to help snowen organize her data analysis for her research.